tabiosg/elemental-game/README.md

+# Elemental Game

+Elemental Game was created in a week using C++.
+The game was created as way to help me learn basic C++ while creating a basic game.

-# elemental-game
+# Background

-This is a turn-based RPG.
-Fighters form teams to battle one another in brawls.
+This is a turn-based game where two teams of fighters battle until one team remains standing.
-Users can customize their fighters outside of brawls.
+It is a text-based game.

 ## Running the game